A Basildon Chronology|

 Shopping Centre begins when the clock is removed from Clock House.
 In early July demolition of

-Clock House and the former Laindon library began.
+the entire Clock House building and the former Laindon library began.
+The work was carried out on behalf of centre owners

 The new George Hurd Centre in Audley Way, Basildon